Rates of convergence for holomorphic semigroups of finite shift

 It is quite straightforward from the definition that all the orbits of a semigroup of finite shift must converge to the Denjoy--Wolff point tangentially.
 This is because each orbit $\gamma_z$, $z\in\D$, must reach the Denjoy--Wolff point $\tau$ traveling between the circles $\partial\D$ and $\partial E(\tau,R_z)$.
 Furthermore, since $\gamma_z$ stays outside the horodisk $E(\tau,R_z)$, one may roughly say that $\gamma_z$ remains ``very close'' to the unit circle.
 Hence, semigroups of finite shift are also called \textit{strongly tangential} in the literature.

 This general idea about the asymptotic behavior of the orbits in a semigroup of finite shift motivates the current work towards the study of their rate of convergence to the Denjoy--Wolff point.
 More specifically, we examine the rate of convergence of orbits for non-elliptic semigroups of either finite or infinite shift.
 In order to discuss about infinite shift, we restrict to the class of \textit{parabolic semigroups of positive hyperbolic step}, namely those semigroups where the angular derivative $\phi_t^{\prime}(\tau)=1$ for all $t\geq 0$ and the hyperbolic distance $\lim_{t\to \infty} d_{\D}(\phi_t(z), \phi_{t+s}(z)) >0 $, for all $z \in \D$ and for all $s>0 $; for the proper definition and a geometric interpretation we refer to Subsection \ref{sub:Koenigs}.
-To this extent, the first step is to investigate the Euclidean distance $|\phi_t(z)-\tau|$ and how fast it converges to zero, as $t\to +\infty$.